Music of Dune (2021 film): The Dune Sketchbook

 The Dune Sketchbook (Music from the Soundtrack) is the first soundtrack album released for the film, on September 3, 2021, in physical and digital formats.
-It contains "extended, immersive musical explorations" of works from the film's score, and was released in Dolby Atmos and Standard configurations, like its parent.
+It contains "extended, immersive musical explorations" of works from the film's score, and was released in Dolby Atmos and Standard sound, like its parent.
 The fifth track, "Paul's Dream", was one of two digital singles released on streaming platforms on July 22 prior to the album's drop.
 Zimmer announced their release via his Instagram account that same day.
 Originally heard in the film's theatrical trailer, the track, which features "a striking female voice singing", accompanies an "intense dream [sequence]" in the movie that Paul Atreides has "about his future and the future of Arrakis".
 According to The Nerdist, the track shares the "layers and intensity" of the scene and "culminat[es] in that beautiful roar from the singer".
 Classic FM described the seven-minute long piece as "begin[ning] with whisperings and soft vocals, before building to a spine-tingling, imposing climax".

 A limited pressing of 3,000 copies of a special triple-vinyl edition of the sketchbook soundtrack, featuring artwork by Greg Ruth, was released on October 13.
 The colors of each vinyl—green, orange, and brown—are representative of the three key planets of Dune: Arrakis, Caladan, and Giedi Prime.